LevelUpMarketers/trying-to-adult-rva-2025/docs/BIDashboard.md

 # TTA BI Dashboard

 The **TTA BI Dashboard** appears as its own menu item in the WordPress admin and surfaces business intelligence metrics for managers.
 Data is fetched via the `tta_bi_data` AJAX action and rendered with D3.js.
-A timeframe dropdown lets you view the last 6, 12 or 24 months of data.
-Selecting a different range reloads the charts without a page refresh.
+Each chart now has its own timeframe selector so you can independently view the last 6, 12 or 24 months.
+Changing a selector reloads only that chart without a full page refresh.

 ## Available Charts